Longwu Water Fund

 Total nitrogen and total phosphorus levels have been rising in the drinking water, while dissolved oxygen has been dropping.
 The nutrient pollution is largely the result of over-application of fertilizer and pesticides for bamboo planting in the catchment.
 The Longwu Water Fund was established on November 1, 2015 to reduce this nonpoint source pollution and improve farmers’ livelihoods.
 Although this water fund is small, it represents the first of its kind as an innovative collective action case in the China context.

-Similar to water funds in Latin American and other countries, the Longwu Water Fund is governed by a multi-stakeholder advisory board, which includes The Nature Conservancy, a farmer representative and a food company.
+Similar to water funds in Latin American and other countries, the Longwu Water Fund is governed by a multi-stakeholder advisory board, which includes The Nature Conservancy and Wanxiang Trust, a trust company which operates the water fund and local village government.
 Farmers can enter into a five-year contract for the fund to manage their forest land via a property right trust.
 Wanxiang Trust serves as the legal trustee and the main management body of the water fund.
 The Nature Conservancy serves as an advisor for trust execution and provides watershed conservation model design, forest land management planning, conservation impacts assessment and coordination of public resources.